doughphunghus/7d2dModlets/README.md

 Khelldon-BadCompanyUMAZeds - Works in a18.

+Khelldon-BiggerBuckAndDoe - Works in a18.

+Khelldon-BiggerChickenAndBunny - Works in a18.

 Khelldon-RebarCrossBowBolts - Works in a18.

 Khelldon-HolyHandGrenade - Works in a18.
 TODO: Have not checked it actually can be looted.
 Should work